fjruecker/QOrganizer/README.md

 # QOrganizer
-An organizer application written in C++ using Qt.
+An organizer application written in Python using Qt.

 ## Features
 - Manage tasks and sync them with Todoist (planned)